spiral/docs/framework/container.md

 }
 ```

-> You can implement singleton interface in services, controllers, middleware and etc. Do not implement it in Repositories
+> You can implement a singleton interface in services, controllers, middleware, etc. Do not implement it in Repositories
-and mappers as this classes state are managed by ORM.
+and mappers as these classes state are managed by ORM.

 ### Limitations
-By keeping your services in memory between requests you can avoid doing some complex initializations and computations
+By keeping your services in memory between requests, you can avoid doing some complex initializations and computations
 over and over.
-However you must remember that your services must be designed in **stateless** fashion and do not contain
+However, you must remember that your services must be designed in **stateless** fashion and do not contain
 any user data.

 You can not: